PHLAK/Twine/README.md

 ```

 Once you have a concrete `Twine\Str` instance you may treat it like any other
 string.
-This includes echoing it or using any of PHP's built in string functions
+This includes echoing it or using any of PHP's built-in string functions
 against it.

 ```php